Onemanwolf/Moq_How_Session/How_Session/Moq.md

 sut.Process(person1);
 sut.Process(person2);

 ```

-## Configuring Properties
+# Configuring Properties

-When we are dealing with Properties
+When we are dealing with Properties we can set them up like we do Methods to include Object Hierarchies.
+By using the `Returns()`

 ```C#
         [Fact]